NonStopBle/ExP/README.md

 -------------CSSRSS--------------
-cssrss.exe if run proess you can execute command output in ExP
+cssrss.exe if run process you can execute command output in ExP